-Gov. Murphy nominates Shawn LaTourette as Commissioner of DEP
+Gov. Murphy nominates Shawn LaTourette as commissioner of DEP

-"I'm humbled by this nomination," LaTourette said.
+"I'm humbled by this nomination," LaTourette said in a statement.
 "And (by) the great responsibility of serving the people of New Jersey as commissioner of environmental protection."

 The nomination is subject to legislative approval.